mawdesign/BIM-Parameter-Tools/README.md

 * **IFC Short GUID to Revit Long GUID Converter:**
   * A Python function that intelligently converts the compressed, URL-safe Base64 GUID format used by IFC into the standard 32-digit hexadecimal GUID format required for Revit Shared Parameter files.
-  * Automatically handles formatting artifacts, such as hyphens or underscores inserted by document software during line wrapping.
+  * Automatically handles formatting artifacts, such as hyphens or carriage returns inserted by document software during line wrapping.
+* **Excel GUID Processor:**
+  *A command-line tool that reads an Excel file, processes a "GUID" column in each sheet, and creates a new file with "IFC-GUID"
+    and "MS-GUID" columns.
+Items in the "Name" column have inline carriage returns removed.
+All other data is preserved.

 ### Planned Features (Roadmap)
 We welcome contributions to help build out the following tools:

-* [ ] **Long GUID to Short GUID Converter:** A tool to perform the reverse conversion, from a standard Revit GUID to a compressed
+* [ ] **Long GUID to Short GUID Converter:** A tool to batch perform the reverse conversion, from a standard Revit GUID to a compressed
       IFC-style GUID.
 * [ ] **Excel to Revit Shared Parameter File Generator:** A script to convert a standardized Excel template of parameter definitions into a valid Revit Shared Parameter .txt file.